makeworld-the-better-one/fmrl/spec.md

 #### Set Status Field(s)

 This request sets one or more fields of the status.
 It is a PATCH request.
 The body of the request is a JSON document of the same schema as the status.
 The server MUST replace any fields of the user's status with the fields included in the request body.
-Any fields not included in the request body MUST remain the same.
+Any fields not included in the request body, or those set to `null`, MUST remain the same.
 Any fields in the request body that the server doesn't recognize MUST NOT be set in the JSON.

-Servers SHOULD return code 400 with error text if the client body tries to set fields the server doesn't support.

-An empty JSON document like `{}` is valid, but of course will do nothing.
+An empty JSON document like `{}` is valid, but will change nothing.
 It SHOULD NOT update the last modified time of the status.

 An empty body is not valid, and servers MUST return an error, like status code 400.